Adaptive energy reference for machine-learning models of the electronic density of states

 One solution to this would be to redefine the training and evaluation metrics to be independent of the energy reference.
 This can be achieved by reformulating the MSE loss such that the predicted DOS is evaluated on the energy reference that minimizes the loss:

-In this redefined MSE, $\Delta_A$ is a parameter that shifts the energy reference of $\mathrm{DOS}^Q_A$, and is chosen to be the value that minimizes the MSE for the DOS of structure~$A$ predicted by the model.
+In this revised MSE, $\Delta_A$ is a parameter that shifts the energy reference of $\mathrm{DOS}^Q_A$, and is chosen to be the value that minimizes the MSE for the DOS of structure~$A$ predicted by the model.

-Although Eq.~\eqref{Aligned_Loss} is a better metric to evaluate the quality of models trained, implementing it as a loss to drive the training process results in significantly longer training times (see Supporting Information).
-In view of this, our approach for DOS learning instead treats $\Delta_A$ of the structures in the training dataset as a parameter to be optimized alongside the model parameters during model training, corresponding to a ``self-aligning'' loss:
+Although Eq.~\eqref{Aligned_Loss} is a better metric to evaluate the quality of trained models, implementing it as a loss to drive the training process results in significantly longer training times, as seen in Sec.
+I of the Supplemental Material.
+In view of this, our approach for DOS learning instead treats $\Delta_A$ of the structures in the training dataset as a parameter to be optimized alongside the model parameters during model training, corresponding to a self-aligning loss:

-A schematic that shows the effect of optimizing $\Delta_A$ for a self-aligning loss is found in Fig.~\ref{fig:MSEfig}.
+\resub{where $\Delta_A$ is an optimizable parameter that shifts the energy reference of $\mathrm{DOS}^Q_A$.} Fig. \ref{fig:MSEfig} shows a schematic of the effect of optimizing $\Delta_A$ for a self-aligning loss.
 By introducing $\Delta_A$ as an optimizable parameter, the model is free to adjust the energy reference while training.
 This way, the loss of the model would not be artificially inflated by a choice of energy reference that has poor alignment between the structures in the dataset, which is not physically relevant.
 As a result, the weights of the model would be more responsive to the loss induced by the physically meaningful spectral details of the DOS.
-We show in the Supporting Information that the joint optimization of $\Delta_A$ and $\bm{W}$ through the loss \eqref{A_Loss} achieves similar results to the optimization of $\bm{W}$ using loss \eqref{Aligned_Loss} at much shorter training times.
-Additionally, the joint optimization framework can be easily integrated into existing DOS ML workflows via a simple modification of the model training loop (Section \ref{Model Training}).
+We show in the Supplemental Material that the joint optimization of $\Delta_A$ and $\bm{W}$ through the loss \eqref{A_Loss} achieves similar results to the optimization of $\bm{W}$ using the loss \eqref{Aligned_Loss} at much shorter training times.
+Additionally, the joint optimization framework can be easily integrated into existing DOS ML workflows via a simple modification of the model training loop (Sec. \ref{Model Training}).
 The remainder of this section discusses the structure of the model and the construction of the ML targets.

-\subsection{Model Details}
+\subsection{Model details}